countable-web/open-source-corporation/divisions/consulting/ORG_CHART.md

   * Improve the consultancy's marketing.

 ### Sr Partner

+  * Has all the same responsibilities as a Jr Partner.
   * Owns at least a 5% share in the consultancy.
   * Deals with selection of Jr Partners.
   * Deals with escalation of issues in projects managed by Jr Partners.